The Hamilton Bulldogs continue to defy the odds, and are now one big win away from clinching the 2006-07 Calder Cup.

 This manner is in keeping with Canadiens tradition of bringing prospects along one step at a time, and has several parallels with the former Calder Cup championship teams.

 Robinson came to the Canadiens in 1971 as an awkward defenseman with undefined offensive potential.
 O'Byrne has none of that.
-His game mirrors the value players such as Rick Green and Craig Ludwig brought to the Habs, namely a solid stay at home type rearguard.
-A bruiser of reknowned intimidation, if you will.
+His game mirrors the value players such as Rick Green and Craig Ludwig brought to the Habs, namely a solid stay-at-home type rearguard.
+A bruiser of renowned intimidation, if you will.

-Robinson had one season of Junior A with the Kitchener Rangers under his belt, before joining the Nova Scotia Voyageurs for the 1971-72 season.
-That year, the Voyageurs had 13 rookies in the lineup, 4 of them on defense.
+Robinson had one season of Junior A with the Kitchenerunder his belt, before joining the Nova Scotia Voyageurs for the 1971-72 season.
+That year, the Voyageurs had 13 rookies in the lineup, four of them on defense.
 O'Byrne has played less collegiate games in three season with Cornell than he has in one season with the Bulldogs.
 That type of learning curve is quite similar to Robinson's.

-O'Byrne has surely garnered himself a long and salivating look over come the 2007 Canadiens training camp.
+O'Byrne has surely garnered himself a long and salivating look come the 2007-08 Canadiens training camp.
 As with many of the Canadiens prospects currently exceeding expectations in this final, further time in the AHL, tinkering with smaller details, may be required.

-There is a group of 5 or 6 Bulldogs who have earned this benefit, and most may see their promotions come in mid season.
+There is a group of five or six Bulldogs who have earned this benefit, and most may see their promotions come in mid season.

 Should both Halak and Price excel beyond Huet's performances, then even moving the solid Huet may not be out of the question.

 Corey Locke will be given the most prolific of linemates to show what he is capable of come camp.That will be the promise Gainey will need to make in order to resign him.
-As a RFA, Locke has the choice to bolt overseas should he not given a feasable option with the Canadiens.
+As a restricted free agent, Locke has the choice to bolt overseas should he not be given a feasible option with the Canadiens.

-Matt D'Agnostini will be a closely watched longshot to make the parent club next year.
+Matt D'Agostini will be a closely watched longshot to make the parent club next year.
 Should he miss the mark, he will not be off by much, and Habs fans can expect his arrival in Montreal at mid-season or in the following year.
-The kid has game, time combined with experience, will see him through.
+The kid has game.
+Time, combined with experience, will see him through.

 Lapierre and Kostitsyn simply have to continue to do the good work they showed in the latter half of the season with the Canadiens to never see a Bulldogs uniform again.

 As for the remaining crew of Bulldogs, another year of grooming can only help.
-For certain players on one year deals, offers eslewhere and an increase in dollars, will bring them to other organizations.
-Of the 4 draft choices prior to Gainey's era, only Milroy may survive - but it will require a great training camp should he even be resigned.
+For certain players on one-year deals, offers elsewhere and an increase in dollars, will bring them to other organizations.
+Of the four draft choices prior to Gainey's era, only Milroy may survive; but it will require a great training camp should he even be resigned.

-If the fate that is awaiting these players seems harsh and unfiting, considering the Bulldogs achievements, one must keep in mind that room needs to be be cleared for junior aged players such as Ryan White, Ben Maxwell, Ryan Russell, Sergei Kostitsyn, Pavel Valentenko and Matthieu Carle.
+If the fate that is awaiting these players seems harsh and unfitting, considering the Bulldogs achievements.
+One must keep in mind that room needs to be be cleared for junior aged players such as Ryan White, Ben Maxwell, Ryan Russell, Sergei Kostitsyn, Pavel Valentenko and Matthieu Carle.